All Episodes

 And then, by the way, if you need x-rays, they're like 48 cents.

-And if you need other specialized care, well, you can have catastrophic insurance if God forbid you have a bad car accident or you get cancer, God forbid, or you have a heart attack.
+If God forbid you have a bad car accident or you get cancer, God forbid, or you have a heart attack.

 I mean, so those are all good improvements.

-So, and I know there are targeted tax credits to help lower income individuals, but what is the percentage?
+So, and I know there are targeted tax credits to help lower-income individuals, but what is the percentage?

-What is the camp?
+What is the cap?

 Anyone earning up to 350% of poverty, they can get a tax credit.

-So let me put it this way there's work to do, but then there's also, you know, we can't spend every bit of time we have on this.
+There's work to do, but then there's also, you know, we can't spend every bit of time we have on this.

 We have Congressman Mark Meadows on the program, and he and Jim Jordan and his caucus have said, all right, we've had enough vacation.